CQSSEDU/.github/profile/README.md

   # Contact us
   If you are a current CQSS student, and you are interested in Computer Science, feel free to contact us by email.
 We can discuss about the website and anything about code :sunglasses:!

-  If you are interested in joining CQSS, please contact our Admissions Officer, you can find the information on <a href= "http://www.qd09.qdedu.net/">  this website </a>
+  If you are interested in joining CQSS, please contact our Admissions Team, you can find the information on <a href= "http://www.qd09.qdedu.net/">  this website </a>

   # Acknowledgment
   - <a  href="https://icons8.com/icon/44842/school">School</a> icon by <a href="https://icons8.com">Icons8</a>